Hope Reports

 Events and/or mentorship opportunities:

-- Sponsored food for an event by The Great Plains Tribal Leader's Health Board - Weekly Women's Support Group for those who are victims of sexual assault, domestic violence or human trafficking
+- Weekly Women's Support Group for those who are victims of sexual assault, domestic violence, or human trafficking

 - Funds for IYUHA AKU – BRINGING IT BACK a four-day educational camp for youth put on by Where All Women Are Honored (Winyan Wicayuonihan Oyanke)